Sunshine, Lollipops and Rainbows

 "Sunshine, Lollipops and Rainbows" is a popular song sung by Lesley Gore.
 It was originally released on Gore's 1963 album Lesley Gore Sings of Mixed-Up Hearts.
+It was composed by Marvin Hamlisch and Howard Liebling, arranged by Claus Ogerman, and produced by Quincy Jones.

+Background

-Composed by Marvin Hamlisch, the single was released in conjunction with Gore's rendition in the 1965 film Ski Party.
-It was arranged by Claus Ogerman and produced by Quincy Jones.
-The tune peaked at No.13 on the Billboard Hot 100.
-Billboard said of the single that "back on the happy rhythm trail, Lesley comes up with a winner in this summertime rouser."
+The single was released in conjunction with Gore's performance of the song in the 1965 film Ski Party.

+Billboard described the single as "back on the happy rhythm trail, Lesley comes up with a winner in this summertime rouser."
 Cash Box described it as "an engaging lovey-dovey, a perfect way for teeners to get in the summertime spirit."

-The single version released in 1965 was sped up while the album version was played back at normal speed.
+The 1965 single version was sped up compared to the original album recording.